MihlaliKota/MihlaliKota/README.md

 - **[Weather Application](https://weathercheck-1app.netlify.app/)**

 I have built a user-friendly and intuitive weather application that brings you real-time weather information from around the world right to your fingertips.
-Inspired by [AsmrProg-YT](https://github.com/AsmrProg-YT).

 ## 🔧 Technologies & Tools